MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/peoplepicker.md

       Search('Users', Self.SearchText,"fullname","internalemailaddress")
       ```

-1. Map the Columns according your need using AddColumns().
+1. Map the columns according to your need using AddColumns().
 Below is an example of Column-Property Mapping:

     |Property Name|AADUser Table Column|User Table Column|
     |-------------|--------------------|-----------------|